-The Clinical Public Interest Externship is a course designed to assist you define your role as a “Public Interest Attorney” through the integration of academic theory/analysis with common practice themes arising in public interest law advocacy.
-You will perform legal work at their Clinical Externship Field Placements for a minimum of 140 hours during the 15-week academic term (supervised by a licensed attorney), record in reflection papers legal practice observations, and write 3 short Case Journals analyzing their field experiences on approved public interest law topics.
+The Public Interest Externship is a course designed to assist you define your role as a “Public Interest Attorney” through the integration of academic theory/analysis with common practice themes arising in public interest law advocacy.
+You will perform legal work at their externship field placements for a minimum of 140 hours during the 15-week academic term (supervised by a licensed attorney), record legal practice observations in reflection papers, and write 3 short Case Journals analyzing your field experiences on approved public interest law topics.
 There is no final examination.

 Clinical Public Interest Externship Documentation